Improved cosmological constraints on axion-lepton interactions: Implementation of axion distribution functions in CLASS

 In this Appendix we describe in detail how we implement axion distribution functions in \texttt{CLASS}.
 The fBE for the axion energy distributions $f_a(q)$ is solved numerically for a range of discrete values of axion interaction strength $f/|C|$ as in Ref.~\cite{Badziak:2024qjg}, thus we obtain a set of tabulated distributions for each value considered.
 While \texttt{CLASS} can in principle process such tabulated results for fixed values of $f/|C|$, this is insufficient for our purposes: to constrain the axion coupling with cosmological data we need to explore arbitrary values of $f/|C|$ in our MCMC analyses.
 To achieve this we perform analytical fits to the numerically obtained distributions.
 We find that they are well approximated by the following functional form

 where $q\equiv E_a/T$ and the parameters $\alpha \equiv \{ A$, $M$, $k$, $d \}$ are smooth functions of the interaction strength.
 In particular, they can be expressed as polynomials in $\log{f/|C|}$:

 with $b_i$ being some coefficients obtained via fitting.
-Therefore, our procedure consists of two steps: \begin{enumerate} \item For each value of $f/|C|$, we fit the function \eqref{eq: analytical distribution} to the numerical distribution, obtaining a set of parameters $\{ A, M, k, d \}$. \item The resulting parameters are then fitted using \eqref{eq: distribution parameters fit}, providing a continuous mapping between $f/|C|$ and the distribution function. \end{enumerate} As an illustration, in the left panel of Fig.~\ref{fig:fBE fits} we present the results for the LFC axion-muon coupling.
-The points correspond to a numerical solution of the fBE, the dashed lines to the initial fits from the first step, and the solid lines to the final distributions obtained after implementing the parameter fits.
+Therefore, our procedure consists of two steps: \begin{enumerate} \item For each value of $f/|C|$, we fit the function \eqref{eq: analytical distribution} to the numerical distribution, obtaining a set of parameters $\{ A, M, k, d \}$. \item The resulting parameters are then fitted using \eqref{eq: distribution parameters fit}, providing a continuous mapping between $f/|C|$ and the distribution function. \end{enumerate} As an illustration, in the upper panel of Fig.~\ref{fig:fBE fits} we present the results for the LFC axion-muon coupling.
+The points correspond to the numerical solution of the fBE and the solid lines to the fitted distributions.
 We see that the fitted functions agree very well with the numerical results.
-As a cross-check, the right panel shows the resulting values of $\dNeff$: the dotted black line corresponds to the values obtained by integrating the numerical distributions directly, while the solid light purple line shows the results from \texttt{CLASS} obtained with our fitted functions.
+As a cross-check, the lower panel shows the resulting values of $\dNeff$: the dotted black line corresponds to the values obtained by integrating the numerical distributions directly, while the solid light purple line shows the results from \texttt{CLASS} obtained with our fitted functions.
 The lower panel shows the relative difference between the two approaches.
 Once again, we observe a good consistency between the results of using actual distributions and the results of using fitting functions, confirming that our implementation is suitable for MCMC scans.